Software for Club Treasurers

 1

-Don't budget on the basis that everything will turn out as expected.
-Build in a safety factor by tending to underestimate your income and overestimate your expenses.
-A common strategy in developing a budget is to insert an additional expense called "contingencies" which allows for unforeseen expenses.
+Principles of budgeting: Don't be optimisticThe first principle of budgeting is to avoid budgeting on the basis that everything will turn out as expected.
+Be very cautious about optimistic forecasts.
+Try to build in a safety factor by tending to underestimate your income and overestimate your expenses.
+There will always be unexpected events and therefore a common strategy in developing a budget is to insert an additional expense called "contingencies".
+This item in the expense budget is an insurance policy against the unforeseen.

 2

-One person may be responsible for the compilation of the budget but one person should not be responsible for all the work involved.
-Budgeting requires teamwork.
+One of the most important principles of budgeting is that it requires teamwork and consultation.
+Although one person may be responsible for the overall compilation of the budget, one person should not be responsible for all the work involved.
 The task of budgeting should be split and allocated among those individuals who have the best chance of knowing what expenditure is likely to be needed and what income is reasonable to expect.
 Involvement by many people in budgeting might slow the process down, but the answer is far more likely to be accurate and dependable.

 3